bramleyccslab/flask-tasks/README.md

 ### 1. Prepare a task folder for production

 - In the `main/view.py` file, around line 60, set `root_string` to be a unique name of your experiment (e.g. `myexp` for `bramleylab.ppls.ed.ac.uk/experiments/myexp`.

 - In the `main/models.py` file, edit the table names for the `Participant` class and `Task` class. (e.g. set ` _table_ = 'nb_flaskdemo_participant'` within the Participant class and `_table_ = 'nb_flaskdemo_task'` around line 58 within the Task class, in `main/models.py` around line 88).

 - To help us differentiate tables, it's recommended to prefix these tables with your initials and experiment name.
 These table names need to be unique too.

 - Upload it to the home directory of the lab server (see handbook).
 It's suggested to clear system files, auto-created pycaches, flask_session, local dbs, .git folders etc. before the upload.
+Consider running `git clean -xd -n` and `git clean -xd -f` to remove those files.

 ### 2. Create a production Python App